Ken11514/AAE2004_t1_GP8/README.md

 # **2 | Theory of Path Planning Algorithm**
 - [ ] show how its work

-Converting a maze problem into a grid, A-Star algorithm will assign a weight value which repersent the traveling cost on each coordinates.
+Converting a maze problem into a grid format, A-Star algorithm will assign a weight value which repersent the traveling cost on each coordinates.
 By calculating the lowest traveling cost between start point and end point, a shortest path can be collected.
 <br>
 Example for a maze problem is fitted into a grid format.

 <table align='center'>
   <tr>
     <th>Maze Problem</th>
-    <th>Grid Gormat</th>
+    <th>Grid Format</th>
   </tr>
   <tr>
     <td>